Hummingbird Species Found in Mexico

 Hummingbirds found in: United States ...
 Canada ...
 Puerto RicoPuerto Rico ...
 Jamaica ...
 Honduras

 Lucifer Hummingbirds (Calothorax or Trochilus lucifer) - Natives

-ID: Its most distinctive features are the large head; long, thin and down-curved bill; small wings and small, tapered body.
-The tail is long, narrow and deeply forked, extending well beyond the wingtips.
-The forehead is green and the back is a drab grey-green.
-They have a pale buffy band across the chest.
-Both males and females have a white streak behind the eyes.
+ID: Large head.
+Bill is thin and down-curved.
+Body is small andtapered.
+Wings small.
+Tail long, narrow and deeply forked, extending well beyond the wingtips.
+Forehead is green and the back is a drab grey-green.
+There is a pale buffy band across the chest.
+Distinctive white streak behind the eyes.

 The male has a glossy magenta to blue-violet throat patch (gorget) that is elongated at the sides and is bordered white on both sides (note: the purple gorget looks black in poor light).
 The neck and the chest are white.
 The under plumage is whitish / greyish with greenish and rusty sides.

 The female is larger in size, lacks the flashy throat patch of the male, and is light brown around the chest and throat area.

 Long-tailed Hermits (Phaethornis superciliosis) - Also found in Central & South America

 Little Hermits (Phaethornis longuemareus) - Also found in Central & South America